ray-project/ray/doc/source/user-profiling.rst

   kernprof -l your_script_here.py

-This command runs your script and prints your script's output as usual. ``Line_profiler`` instead outputs its profiling results to a corresponding binary file called ``your_script_here.py.lprof``.
+This command runs your script and prints only your script's output as usual.
+``Line_profiler`` instead outputs its profiling results to a corresponding binary file called ``your_script_here.py.lprof``.

 To read ``line_profiler``'s results to terminal, use this shell command: